 Imperial is located in Imperial County, southeastern California 26 miles northwest of the city of Yuma, Arizona, and 45 miles east-northeast of El Centro, California.
-The operating Mesquite Mine and the closed Picacho Mine are located roughly 10 miles to the west and east, respectively, and the closed American Girl Mine is about 8 miles south of the property.

-Imperial consisted of 370 lode claims, 281 mill-site claims and 3 placer claims for a total of 654 claims covering a total area of approximately 5,721 acres.
+Imperial consisted of 654 claims covering a total area of approximately 5,721 acres.
 In September 2019, the Company staked the Mesquite-Picacho District consisting of 1,005 new claims covering approximately 20,411 acres and a further 4,600 acres in 2021 bringing the Company's total in the region to approximately 31,000 acres.
 The claims were staked to capture the entire gold trend that connects Equinox's operating Mesquite mine to Imperial and then continuing onto the now closed Picacho mine.
 The trend is underexplored and has the potential to host additional gold deposits.

-The claims are administered by the U.S. Bureau of Land Management ("BLM") on federally owned lands.
+The claims are administered by the BLM on federally owned lands.
 The unpatented mining claims (new and historic) are all in good standing with all holding fees paid for the current year.
-The claims will remain in effect for as long as the claim holding fees are paid to both the U.S. government and the county.
 The claims must also be maintained by ensuring that the claim posts and location notices are properly upright and visible.
+In August 2021, the BLM changed its view on the validity of KORE's mill site claims hosting the Imperial PEA infrastructure and lode claims with the Indian Pass Mineral Withdrawal are subject of a Mineral Validity Examination (See "Risk Factors").